sarvesh0803/elevator-control-system/README.md

 ## Code

 The arduino code is the brain of the project.
-It interfaces arduino with all the components and is responsible for the smooth functioning of the system.
+It interfaces Arduino with all the components and is responsible for the smooth functioning of the system.

 ![alt text](https://github.com/sarvesh0803/elevator-control-system/blob/master/arduino%20block%20diagram.jpg "Schematic Diagram of Elevator Control System")